joemoose/dungeoneers.d20/docs/combat.md

 ### Multiple Attackers

-If multiple combatants attack the same target, roll damage for each attacker, but use only the best result.
+If multiple combatants attack the same target, roll damage for each attacker, but use only the best result, and add +1 damage for each attack after the first.

 ### Blast